 Jaffa cakes – but not as we know them.
 Marks & Spencer has released festive versions in recent years in inviting deep red boxes with non-orange fillings, like cherry and cranberry.
-Now M&S has introduced a Jaffa cake Cocktail as part of its festive alcoholic drinks range.
+M&S even introduced a Jaffa cake Cocktail as part of its festive alcoholic drinks range.

 If you enjoy mince pies, you’ll be tempted by this – Joe & Seph’s mince pie flavoured popcorn.
 There’s Christmas in every crunch.